dev-protocol/protocol/docs/WHITEPAPER.md

 The share received by the stake executor is the excess portion of the Holders Share.

-### assetValue

-The property value.
-It is called when calculating the market rewards in the Allocator Contract, and the property value is calculated using the following variables.

-- Total Stakes in the Property
-- Property Evaluation Based on the Market Contract

 ### authenticationFee

 The commission for authenticating a property.
 It is called within `authenticatedCallback` for the Market Contract, and the commission for authenticating a property is decided based on the following variables.